 Women in Finance Charter

-- Increase the number of women holding roles in our 3 top management tiers (including Board) to 30% by December 2022
+- Increasing the number of women holding senior management roles (including Board) to 40%

 Our progress so far...

-When we signed up to the Charter in June 2017, we had 16% female representation in senior management, 25% female representation on executive committee, and 11% female representation on our Board.
+Cambridge & Counties Bank has always been committed to increasing diversity within both our own team and within the Banking industry as a whole, since the Bank launched 10 years ago.
+Signing the Charter in July 2017 was a positive step in re-enforcing our pledge to gender balance across financial services.
+When we signed up to the Charter in July 2017, we had 16% female representation in senior management, 25% female representation on executive committee, and 11% female representation on our Board.